 Southern Legitimacy Statement: Being from Memphis, Tennessee, I am an avid reader of Southern writers.
 Pat Conroy, Anne Rivers Siddons, Donna Tartt, and Ron Rash are among my favorites; all tell a tale in incomparableRead more

-You’ll find the statements at the forefront of the “writing”, be it poetry, short story, flash fiction or essay.
+You’ll find the statements at the forefront of everything.
 These statements are the heart and soul of the Dead Mule.
 Enjoy!
 They are the Southern Legitimacy Statements required of every contributor.